-Upon successful completion of the course, students will be able to:
+Upon successful completion of the course, the student shall be able to:

-- identify the characteristics of various forms of fiction (short story, poetry, Shakespearean drama) - identify the characteristics of various forms of non-fiction (essay, article, recipe, film, media) - generate an introductory level appraisal of the elements of plot, character, theme in various short stories, poems, and a Shakespearean drama. - · create plot diagrams and communicate elements of plot for short stories, poetry and drama - observe the use of, listen to, and read Shakespearean English and Contemporary English - write properly formatted paragraphs, - write basic short stories, - write simple poems, - engage in personal reflections, - create detailed summaries - write a 5-paragraph expository essay - use handbooks and other tools (dictionary, thesaurus, grammar handbook, internet resources) to assist with text creation - apply capitalization and punctuation conventions correctly - apply spelling conventions consistently and independently - identify and be able to use parts of speech correctly - · identify sentence parts - review and revise texts in progress - know and be able to use common sentence structures correctly - paraphrase information, identifying both controlling ideas and supporting details - summarize plot, setting and atmosphere - describe conflict and identify theme - describe character traits identified in various texts - describe a text creator's tone, and relate it to purpose and audience - differentiate between literal and figurative statements and identify various literary techniques - · describe visual and aural elements and their contributions to the meaning of a text - identify common text forms and their purposes - make use of verbal and non-verbal communications within a group setting - · differentiate between constructive criticism and ridicule, and between irony and sarcasm - demonstrate appreciation of diversity of thought, expression and opinion
+- summarize and explain the characteristics of various forms of fiction (short story, poetry, drama, novel) - summarize and explain the characteristics of various forms of non-fiction (essay, article, film, media) - identify and describe the characteristics and elements of plot (character, setting, and plot diagram) and theme in various texts including short stories, poetry, novel and drama. - observe the use of, listen to and develop their skills in reading and interpreting various forms / constructions of Contemporary English - write advanced paragraphs (including thesis statement); - develop complete and complex short stories of various themes; - develop poetry of various styles - write more complex forms of essays (narrative, expository, personal). - use handbooks and other tools (dictionary, thesaurus, grammar handbook, internet resources) to assist with text creation - apply capitalization and punctuation conventions correctly - apply spelling conventions consistently and independently - identify and be able to use parts of speech correctly, revising own texts for verb consistency - review and revise texts in progress for correct usage of unconventional punctuation for effect (nonstandard spelling, dialect, etc.) - use common sentence structures correctly, revising texts as needed to ensure clarity. - paraphrase information, identifying both controlling ideas and supporting details - summarize plot, setting and atmosphere - describe conflict and identify theme - describe character traits identified in various texts - describe a text creator's tone, and relate it to purpose and audience - differentiate between literal and figurative statements and identify various literary techniques - describe visual and aural elements and their contributions to the meaning of a text - identify common text forms and their purposes - use strategies to gain background knowledge about history and society when studying a particular text - identify the impact that personal context has on constructing meaning - make use of verbal and non-verbal communications within a group setting - analyze behavioral expectations of working in a group setting - demonstrate appreciation of diversity of thought, expression and opinion - analyze the parameters of public tolerance regarding the use of language